-Currently, World of Warplanes features more than 100 planes from the USA, Germany, Japan, the Soviet Union and Great Britain.
+Currently, World of Warplanes features more than 135 planes from the USA, Germany, Japan, the Soviet Union, China and Great Britain.
 This number will be constantly growing while we’ll be adding new planes and nations, until we reach up to 100 models per nation.
-Right now we have from 10 to 34 planes per nation, which shows you that you can definitely expect more from us in the future.
+Right now we have from 2 to 41 planes per nation, which shows you that you can definitely expect more from us in the future.

-As of now, there are five nations (the USA, Germany, Japan, the USSR and Great Britain) in the game.
-Each nation will have at least lines of warplanes that will belong to three main classes: fighters, heavy fighters and ground-attack planes.
+As of now, there are six nations (the USA, Germany, Japan, the USSR, Great Britain & China) in the game.
+Each nation (except Chine and Japan) will have at least two lines of warplanes that will belong to four main classes: fighters, heavy fighters, attack-aircraft and multirole fighters.
 Later on, all initial nations will get additional branches.
 Every tech tree contains vehicles from Tiers I to X.

-Fighters struggle for air dominance in dogfights, defend allies and intercept hostile machines - they are rather light and thus belong to the most manoeuvrable aircraft in the game, whose main mission is close air-to-air combat.
-Ground-attack planes, with their lack of agility, try to survive fighter attacks and aim at destroying ground targets.
+Fighters struggle for air dominance in dogfights, defend allies and intercept hostile machines - they are rather light and thus belong to the most maneuvrable aircraft in the game, whose main mission is close air-to-air combat.
+Attack-aircraft, with their lack of agility, try to survive fighter attacks and aim at destroying ground targets.
 They can engage in air combat of course, but it is not their main priority.
 Heavy fighters will be somewhere between the two former classes, playing as universal soldiers.
-The typical role of a heavy fighter is intercepting enemy ground-attack planes, battering mildly defended ground objects and use their speed to outrun chasing fighters.
+The typical role of a heavy fighter is intercepting enemy ground-attack planes as well as battering mildly defended ground objects and use their speed to outrun chasing fighters.
 The fourth group is multirole fighters.
 These aircraft can be found in every nation's tech tree and feature properties of both fighters and attack aircraft.
 As such, they are still maneuverable enough to participate in dogfights (albeit not as well as specialized fighters), however, they also possess the ability of carry high-penetration weapons, rockets and bombs.
 Multirole fighters can therefore be played as hybrids, allowing you to concentrate on ground targets first, and then join the aerial fighter later to further support your team.